$\ell^p$-improving for discrete spherical averages: Abstract

 \section{Abstract}

-In this paper, we prove $\ell^p$-improving estimates for the discrete spherical averages and some of their generalizations.
-At first glance this problem appears trivial, but upon further examination we obtain interesting, nontrivial bounds.
-As an application we give a new estimate for the discrete spherical maximal function in four dimensions.
-Throughout the paper we focus on the analogy with Littman's result for continuous spherical averages, describing general principles in the area of `discrete analogues'.
+We initiate the theory of $\ell^p$-improving inequalities for arithmetic averages over hypersurfaces and their maximal functions.
+In particular, we prove $\ell^p$-improving estimates for the discrete spherical averages and some of their generalizations.
+As an application of our $\ell^p$-improving inequalities for the dyadic discrete spherical maximal function, we give a new estimate for the full discrete spherical maximal function in four dimensions.
+Our proofs are analogous to Littman's result on Euclidean spherical averages.
+One key aspect of our proof is a Littlewood--Paley decomposition in both the arithmetic and analytic aspects.
+In the arithmetic aspect this is a major arc-minor arc decomposition of the circle method.